Japan’s LNG imports down 10 percent in February

 According to the preliminary data, the February LNG import bill of about $5.73 billion increased by 12.8 percent when compared to the same month last year.

-State-run Japan Oil, Gas and Metals National Corp (JOGMEC) did not publish both the contact-based and the arrival-based spot LNG price in January and February as there were less than two companies that imported spot LNG.
+State-run Japan Oil, Gas and Metals National Corp (JOGMEC) did not publish both the contract-based and the arrival-based spot LNG price in January and February as there were less than two companies that imported spot LNG.

 The average price of spot LNG cargoes for delivery to Japan contracted in December was $30.8 per mmBtu.